 With the exception of practica, at least three-fourths of the student credit hours offered annually in each School or division shall be taught by faculty in tenured or tenure track positions.
+No more than 5% of faculty shall be joint appointees with other institutions.
+This policy may be waived by an affirmative vote of three fourths of the tenured and tenure track faculty in the affected school or division.

-- E. Promotions to the ranks of Assistant Professor, Clinical Assistant Professor, Associate Professor, Clinical Associate Professor, Professor, and Clinical Professor are initiated by the faculty member by written request submitted to the appropriate Department Chair no later than September 1.
+- E. Promotions to the ranks of Senior Lecturer, Assistant Professor, Clinical Assistant Professor, Associate Professor, Clinical Associate Professor, Professor, and Clinical Professor are initiated by the faculty member by written request submitted to the appropriate Department Chair no later than September 1.
 Written recommendations from the appropriate Department Chair, Dean of the School, and Vice President for Academic Affairs should accompany the application for promotion which shall be presented to the Faculty Committee on Recommendations.
 The Committee's report shall be forwarded to the President by the Vice President for Academic Affairs.
 The final decision will be made by the President and announced by March 1. - F. The candidate shall receive a copy of the written recommendation of each administrator (i.e., Chair, Dean, and Vice President for Academic Affairs) and shall have two weeks within which to respond to the author of the recommendation before the recommendation accompanies the application to the next administrative level of the application process.
 The Faculty Committee on Recommendations shall inform the candidate for promotion of its preliminary decision, at which time the candidate shall receive a copy of all comments and recommendations relied upon by the committee in reaching its decision.
 The candidate will then be afforded an opportunity to respond to the committee.
-Such response must be completed within two weeks of receipt of the documentation and must be made directly to the Faculty Committee on
+Such response must be completed within two weeks of receipt of the documentation and must be made directly to the Faculty Committee on Recommendations.

-Recommendations.
 At this point the process for application will be completed and the Faculty Committee on Recommendations will continue with its own deliberations.
 In the event that a decision is made not to grant a promotion, the President shall provide the candidate, upon the candidate's request, a written rationale for this decision.